PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 >
 > We also need to consider the return traffic from the Internet / NAT GW which uses the same GWLB Endpoint.
 For this we define a path to reach the Spoke VPC summary directly via TGW

-//TODO - Add NAT GW IDs to Terraform output

-  -  Select Route Table `ps-lab-gwlbe-outbound-1` and edit routes
+  -  Select Route Table `security-vpc-gwlbe-outbound-1` and edit routes
      -  0.0.0.0/0 -> NAT Gateway -> Select NAT GW ID for AZ1
      -  10.0.0.0/8 -> Transit Gateway -> Select TGW ID
-  -  Select Route Table `ps-lab-gwlbe-outbound-2` and edit routes
+  -  Select Route Table `security-vpc-gwlbe-outbound-2` and edit routes
      -  0.0.0.0/0 -> NAT Gateway -> Select NAT GW ID for AZ2
      -  10.0.0.0/8 -> Transit Gateway -> Select TGW ID